PassiveLemon/macropad/README.md

 ### Source:
 - Clone the repo, cd to src
 - Run `nim c -r nimpad`
+- Edit the generated config file in your `~/.config/nimpad/config.json`.
+- You can also supply a config file with `-f="<path to config.json>"`, and a serial port with `-p="<port>" .
+  - Arguments can be found by tacking `-h` or `--help`

+> [!IMPORTANT]
+> Nimpad ONLY supports macropads with 10 or less keys.

+If you are using Nimpad for the first time, it will create a default config file and quit.
+Please configure this config file before running it again as it does send keyboard inputs and run commands.
+Details [below](https://github.com/PassiveLemon/nimpad?tab=readme-ov-file#configuration-configjson).

 # Configuration (config.json)
-Currently external configuration is not possible, but is planned.
-For now, you must clone the repository and edit the MACROPAD_KEYS in constants.nim.
-This is the currently configured matrix:
+The intended way to currently configure Nimpad is by the config.json.
+By default, it will create the config file like so:
 ```
 { 0, 1 } 0: Volume down | 1: Volume up
-{ 2, 3 } 2: Mute system | 3: Press to mute for Discord/push to talk for games
+{ 2, 3 } 2: Mute system | 3: Scrolllocl, used for Discord press-to-mute and push-to-talk for games
 { 4, 5 } 4: Media previous | 5: Media next
 { 6, 7 } 6: Media play/pause | 7: Unused
 { 8, 9 } 8: Unused | 9: Unused